andrewdisley/realchange-cms/hugo/content/how-it-works/_index.md

     heading: Over £100
     subheading: >-
-      If the request is for over £100, the application must be agreed by the Real Help Doncaster independent panel.The Panel includes people with lived experience of homelessness alongside representatives of support groups and accommodation providers.
+      If the request is for over £100, the application must be agreed by the Real Help Doncaster independent panel.
+The Panel includes people with lived experience of homelessness alongside representatives of support groups and accommodation providers.
   heading: How will my donation be used?
 ---